reesvarney/OpenChat/README.md

 7. To access the client go to your IP which should automatically be forwarded to `/client`.

 If you already have a SSL key and certificate, you can place them in the `/ssl` directory, naming them `server.key` and `server.cert` respectively.

+### Using Docker
+These instructions should work (although they have not been tested), however for an easier install you may want to use [Portainer](https://www.portainer.io/), to create/manage your containers after building.

+1. Clone/Download the repository
+2. Go to the directory that you installed it and run `docker build -t [tag] .`
+3. Then once it has been built run `docker run [tag] --detach -p [port to expose on]:443 --name [container name] [tag]`
+4. Then run `docker exec -it [container name]` and enter `npm run setup` to run the setup script.
+(This can be done from the console page in portainer).

 ### Further configuration
  - To add more admin accounts, run `npm run addAdmin` in the root of the repository.